igorrCarvalho/igorrCarvalho/README.md

 <div>
   <p>
     I'm from Belo Horizonte, Brazil.
-I'm a fullStack dev currently searching for an comercial experience to increase my abilities and gain market experience.
-At the moment i am studying at Trybe, almost finishing the backend module.
+I'm a fullStack dev currently studying and searching for a job.
+At the moment i am studying at Trybe, i've just finished the Back End module.
 I'm learning more about C# and Python.
 My favorite code language is JavaScript until now.
   </p>
 </div>